 - peer led drop-ins to provide information and support to people requiring help to access testing and treatment

 - 1:1 peer support system, maximising engagement with testing and treatment.

 What we did

-We recruited four peer educators who have experience of Hepatitis C, who were supported and supervised by our Managing Advocate, Dan Slee, as part of our wider Peer Mentoring service in Camden, which broadly focuses on mental health recovery.
+We recruited four peer educators who have experience of Hepatitis C, who were supported and supervised by our Service User Involvement Advocate, John May, as part of our wider Peer Mentoring service in Camden, which broadly focuses on mental health recovery.

 We identified and overcame a number of challenges throughout the pilot including: